 9 required points of COMS E6902.

-9 additional elective credits of graduate courses selected from Computer Science and/or related areas together with your faculty thesis advisor.
+9 additional elective points of graduate courses selected from Computer Science and/or related areas together with your faculty thesis advisor.

-Students using previous courses to fulfill core requirements may complete the 30 graduate credits by selecting additional graduate courses; at most 3 credits overall may be from "non-technical" graduate courses.
+Students using previous courses to fulfill required track courses may complete the 30 graduate points by selecting additional graduate courses; at most 3 points overall may be from "non-CS/non-technical" graduate courses.